What is a Second Mortgage?

 What You Should Know

-• Second mortgages entail higher risk for lenders, so they command a higher mortgage interest rate compared to a primary mortgage.
+• Second mortgages entail a higher risk for lenders, commanding higher mortgage interest rates compared to a primary mortgage.

-Technically, a home equity loan is a loan secured by a home.
+A home equity loan is a loan secured by a home.
 A mortgage is a loan that uses real property as collateral.
 Thus, in the context of residential properties, a home equity loan is synonymous with a mortgage.
 With this broad definition, home equity loans include residential first mortgages, home equity lines of credit (HELOC) and second mortgages.
-In Canada, home equity loan often specifically refers to second mortgages.
+In Canada, a home equity loan often specifically refers to a second mortgage.

 Second Mortgage Compared with HELOC and First Mortgage